apelegri/wechat-mini-program-wiki/README.md

 * Chinese ID.
 * Phone number, to certify your identity during verification process.
 * Chinese business license, to register as an enterprise or individual vendor.
-* Company documents: organisation code and certificate, enterprise bank account.
+* Company documents: organisation code, certificate and enterprise bank account.
 * Fill in the official request letter they provide, signed it (by the administrator) and stamped it with the enterprise stamp to send it back.

 Follow this complete manual on how to register and create a mini-program project, [Medium article](https://medium.com/@yelin.qiu/a-complete-manual-on-wechat-mini-program-development-8fd28a85ee0d)